Authonomy Platform

 The result is a real operational problem.
 Every user, every application, every group exists in multiple systems with different schemas, different sync cadences, different audit formats.
 Most enterprises solve this with people.
 We think infrastructure can do it better.

-One Authonomy record per entity, plus a profile per provider that captures how each system represents that entity.
-Read 'who is this user' once; act on it everywhere.
+Canonical records, synchronized across providers.
+Authonomy maintains one record per user, group, and application — plus a per-provider profile capturing how each system represents that entity.
+Sync is full, incremental, or targeted; bidirectional where the protocol supports it; with explicit conflict-resolution policy.
+Read who is this user once; act on it everywhere.

 In the Authonomy stack